 Listens, not commands

-An easy trap to fall in when writing the interface is assume that a user’s task will put them under the authority of the website.
+An easy trap to fall into when writing the interface is to assume that a user’s task will put them under the authority of the website.
 It’s best visible with the button text when it starts commanding a user other than helping them.
-The imperative mood should be avoided to ensure a friendly tone.
+Avoid the imperative mood to ensure a friendly tone.

 It should always be a user giving orders, not the machine, so the interface has to be a control device rather than an instructional manual.
 If the explanation is inevitable, it should still be a helpful message, not an order:

 - We immediately publish important updates.
 Read through our Rules to stay in the know.

 Adding tips and notices is easy, however, designers try to avoid them and they are right.
 A useful button is one that does not require any further explanation.

 Reports, not cheerleads

 Every word in the UI has to have a meaning and be necessary.
 To convey the meaning, we should stay away from subjective values which translate through things like modal verbs, adverbs, and adjectives.
 The problem with subjective values is you can’t stand up to them.
 No matter how good your intentions are, there will always be someone expecting better.

 - Success!
 Upload complete → Upload complete → Document uploaded